Pipeline

 Only SALs (Sales Accepted Leads) count as True Pipeline.

 So Lucy doesn’t need $3M in open pipeline.
-She needs $3M in qualified, accepted, and real pipeline to stand a chance.
+She needs $3M in qualified, accepted, and real pipeline to stand a chance, something only a realistic forecast model can reveal.

 Lead to Closed Won/ Lost Process